muratk5n/thirdwave/en/README.md

 ---

+Who would I vote for to serve in that commmitee?
+Michael Hudson, Steve Keen, Richard Werner..

+---

 How much new money?
 Decided by crypto-reps.
 That commitee would be deciding an upper bound for the inflation essentially, since price rises by definition could not exceed that amount.
 Too many money